dyski/Kernewek-Paper/content/posts/2023-09-30-poetic-passages-in-the-ordinalia-cycle.md

 War ow threys, ellas, ellas,
 Rak Galarow!

+Verse 1
+Alas, O Christ, my dear son,
+when in great suffering I see Thee,
+Alas, for grief, why do I not fall in a swoon?
+Through my Son, what is my state?

+All the time I bless Him!

+Alas, I know not on what spot, nor yet in what place I shall abide,
+O, woe,
+for it is wished,
+if possible, with great sufferings to destroy me utterly!
+O woe is me!
+Alas!
+Alas, to see my Son so shamefully used by wicked fellows!
+O Son, Thy sorrow hath slain me, so that I can scarce see, so many tears have I shed!
+Woe is me, I know not what I shall do!
+My heart has become right sick through care: hardly can I stand upon my feet.
+Alas, for my sorrow.

 2

 Ellas, ellas! ogh, tru tru!
 Yn ow holon ass-yu bern
 Pan whelaf ow map jhesu